Content copyright . NILOPUBLISHING.COM. All rights reserved.

 I was a student and the principal organizer for the “defense committee”.
 On those brisk sunny days I recall sitting in court wondering that if the “Wilmington 10” were found guilty of those crimes would they be better Christians for them or would their deeds wither into regret behind barbed wire and cinder blocks?

-Our discussions on campus were often fiery and confrontational but conclusive.
+Our discussions were fiery and confrontational but conclusive.
 Out of the student union and on to the promenade however those conclusions offered us little protection from the wind gusting its grassy spans and picturesque shade trees - worse on the red brick walk cutting its way up to the conference building.
-Splendid gifts of nature, unpredictable, unchanging, one treads them carefully.
+Splendid gifts of nature, precarious and unpredictable, one treads them carefully.
 On this day we were early for a meeting with some folks from the Student Nonviolent Coordinating Committee (SNCC).
-We sat around an old conference table that held 20 in a room meant for 15.
+We sat around an old conference table that held twenty in a room meant for fifteen.

 Vaughn who claimed some affiliation with the black panthers out of Los Angles and Milton an activist from Norfolk Virginia were seated to my left and rear.
 I remember thinking that it wouldn’t have hurt if someone had warned the gentleman sitting across from me as he opened the discussion.
 They were an animated mix of White, Chinese and Black men and women who were interested in what I had to say, at least for the moment.

-My words evoked disappointment but it was a plan to fit everyone if it was not perfect ... the message was that there would be no crowds or yelling outside the court house.
+But my words would disappoint them.
+It was a plan to fit everyone if it was not perfect ... the message was that there would be no crowds or yelling outside the court house.
 Our acts would not be those of clenched fists, unruly demonstrations - excuses for dogs and riot gear.
-Such acts had run their course.
+In the past such acts dld little more than attract attention to a plight and had run their course.